 While we validated our results by running the attack several times, we cannot ensure the exact reproducibility of our results due to the inherent probabilistic behavior of these models.

-\textbf{Computational resources:} To run our experiments, we use queries to GPT through the API and a local computer to run InternVL.
+\textbf{Computational resources:} To run our experiments, we use API queries to GPT and a local computer to run InternVL.
 This computer features an Intel Core i9-13900K processor and an NVIDIA RTX A6000 graphics card.

-\textbf{Design decisions to decrease the use of LLMs:} To ensure a fair use of the resources, we made several decisions that decrease the number of queries to VLMS.
+\textbf{Design decisions to decrease the use of LLMs:} To ensure fair use of resources, we made several decisions that reduced the number of queries to LVLMs.
 First, we constrained the number of iterations used to solve the optimization problem.
 Second, we reduced the number of decision variables, limiting it to color and the text of the visual prompt.
 Third, we limited the set of possible words to ten to decrease the search space.
-While we could increase the attack success by integrating more decision variables, a larger dictionary, or allowing the optimizer to run for longer, we would make the optimization problem more costly, implying the need for more queries.
+While we could increase attack success by integrating more decision variables, expanding the dictionary, or allowing the optimizer to run longer, we would make the optimization problem more costly, requiring more queries.

 \textbf{Dataset creation:} We collected data for DriveLM from Nuscenes~\cite{caesar2020nuscenes}, a public dataset.
-For the emergency landing and CloudTrack, we utilized a high-fidelity simulation, CARLA, which is a common tool to carry out in the field of autonomous vehicles and security.
-Finally, for the real-world experiment, we used our equipment, ensuring that no people were present during the experiment.
+For the emergency landing and CloudTrack, we used a high-fidelity simulation, CARLA, which is a common tool in the field of autonomous vehicles and security.
+For the emergency landing application, we used AirSim inside a city environment based on Unreal Engine 4.
+Finally, for the real-world experiment, we used our equipment, ensuring no people were present.

 \appendices